Redistricting Explained

 2. Support independent redistricting commissions.
 Ballot initiatives created commissions in Arizona, California, Colorado, and Michigan.
 Common Cause and Campaign Legal Center provide model legislation and campaign support.

 3. Vote in state supreme court elections.
-After Rucho (2019), state courts are the only venue for partisan gerrymandering challenges.
+After Rucho v.
+Common Cause (2019), federal courts cannot hear partisan gerrymandering claims.
+State courts are the only venue left.
 These races are low-turnout and high-impact.

 4. Support prison gerrymandering reform.
 If your state still counts prisoners at the prison location, push your state legislature to reallocate.
 The Prison Policy Initiative has state-specific resources.